-These pies are single crust pies with a custard or cream based filling, poured into the pre-baked crust, chilled until set and then topped with a whipped topping.
+These pies are single-crust pies with custard or cream-based filling, poured into the pre-baked crust, chilled until set, and then topped with a whipped topping.
 Famous cream pies include coconut cream, banana cream, and chocolate cream.

 Savory pies are usually filled with vegetables or meats and hearty combinations of both.

 Sometimes they feature other typical entrees like macaroni and cheese.
 These savory pies mostly have two crusts, a top, and a bottom.
 If they have a single crust there is sometimes another layer of a savory topping like mashed potatoes covering the filling.